NetSPI/PowerHunt/README.md

 * Administrative privileges on the collection targets and local system
 * PowerShell Remoting must be enabled and accessible on the target systems

+## Setup Instructions
+* Download the full project with subdirectories to the system that you will be running the data collection from.
+* Import the Invoke-HuntPersistPR.psm1 script.
+* Run the command with the desired parameters.

 ## Command Examples
 Run from domain joined system and use default domain controller:
 <pre>Invoke-HuntPersistPR -OutputDirectory "c:\temp" -Threads 100 -DomainController 10.1.1.1</pre>